danbz/aesthetic-programming/7-VocableCode/Readme.md

 Although it takes two to make a binary (and set up the heterosexist paradigm), clearly inequalities are expressed in the tendency to privilege one side of the equation over the other - with positive and negative attributes accordingly.

+[....add more]

-In this chapter, through the work *Vocable Code* with strange syntaxes (such as notFalse and notTrue) and many repetitive decimals, what we want is to foreground is: Queer is...making binaries strange.
+In this chapter, through the work *Vocable Code* with strange syntaxes (such as notFalse and notTrue) and many repetitive decimals, what we want to foreground is:
+Queer is...making binaries strange.

+## In-class Exercise:
+1. Work in a group of 3-4.
+2. Download the Vocable Code sketch, and run it in your own computer.
+3. Discuss the various computational structure and syntax to understand how things work, and specifically on the relationship between the voice file naming and JSON file structure
+4. Follow the instruction and record your own voice with your computer or mobile phone.
+(The program takes in wav file format only.)
+  - Find a blank paper and prepare to write a sentence
+  - Complete the sentence with the starting words: “Queer is ... “
+  - Each sentence contains no more than 5 words (the starting words- “queer is” is not included)
+  - More than 1 sentence is allowed but not more than 2.
+  - It is ok to have just one word.
+  - Download/Locate a voice recording app on your smartphone (e.g “Voice Recorder” on Android phone or ‘’Voice Memos app” on iphone).
+  - Try to find a quiet environment and record your voice, and see if the app works (controlling the start and end of the recording button).
+  - Prepare to record your voice with your written sentence(s).
+  - It is up to you to decide the temporality and rhythm of speaking the text.
+  - It is up to you to either speak the full word or full sentence with different pitch/tempo/rhythm.
+  - You can also speak on a certain part (phonetics) of the word or sentence.
+In other words, the word/sentence doesn’t need to be fully pronounced.
+  - The first two provided words “queer is” can be omitted.
+  - Record your voice, and convert your voice file into wav file format. (audicity is one of software program to do the conversion)
+5. Add your voices and Update the program with your own voices
+6. Advanced: Try to change the presentation of the text e.g color and the animated behavior of the text
+7. Discuss the different critical and aesthetic aspects of queer code

 ## Mini Exercise #7: E-lit
 **Task and Objective:**